What Is Formwork?

 - Lesser repetitions of use as compared to steel formwork.

 - It may get damaged if proper care of plywood forms is not taken at the time of installation or stripping.

 3. Steel Formwork

 Steel formwork is made up of panels fabricated out of thin steel plates fixed along the edges by small steel angles.
 Unlike timber and plywood formwork, steel shuttering is installed using suitable size clamps, bolts, and nuts.

-Although steel panels have a high initial costing, it is a lot more durable as compared to any other type of formwork.
+Although steel panels have a high initial cost, it is a lot more durable as compared to any other type of formwork.
 So, in the long run, they turn out to be as economical as any other type of formwork.

 - Due to its solidness, steel forms can withstand heavy load and pressure of concrete.
-So it can be used where the heavy concrete work is carried out.
+So it can be used where heavy concrete work is carried out.

 - Steel formwork does not shrink or warp.

-- Steel form plates have a smooth surface, so the quality of exposed concrete is excellent.
+- Steel form plates have smooth surfaces, so the quality of exposed concrete is excellent.

 - Water absorption does not take place in steel formwork, and so chances of honeycombing reduce to a great extent.

 - It is possible to manufacture steel formwork in any required size and shape, such as curved or circular.
 So steel formwork is also used where circular columns and structures are to be constructed.

 - Due to its strength, stiffness, and durability, the number of reuses is a lot more than that of timber and plywood formworks.